 Our experience trying out a scooter rental in Bali

 As a traveling family, we’re always looking for ways to explore the destinations we visit.
 Being able to get from place to place is important for us.
-And although Bali is a relatively small island, getting around can be pretty difficult.
+And although Bali is a relatively small island, depending on the Bali accommodations you book, getting around can be pretty difficult.

 In the city of Ubud, for instance, ride-sharing apps like Uber and Grab are forbidden.
 And taxis cost an arm and a leg to get around the city.
 Renting a car can be an option, but it’s not cheap.
 For traveling families, doing a scooter rental in Bali can be the most affordable and convenient option.